Kappa Cassiopeiae: Properties

 It is classified as an Alpha Cygni type variable star and its brightness varies by a few hundredths of a magnitude.
 Periods of two hours, 2.65 days, and nine days have been reported from observations at different times.

-It is a runaway star, moving at around 2.5 million mph relative to its neighbors (1,100 kilometers per second).
+It is a runaway star.
 Its magnetic field and wind of particles creates a visible bow shock 4 light-years ahead of it, colliding with the diffuse, and usually invisible, interstellar gas and dust.
 This is about the same distance that Earth is from Proxima Centauri, the nearest star to the Sun.
 The dimensions of the bow shock are vast: around 12 light-years long and 1.8 light-years wide.